-To better diagnose what’s causing morale issues within a team, an employee engagement survey can be revelatory, enabling leaders to pinpoint teams that are struggling, so they can marshal more support.
+To better diagnose what’s causing employee morale issues within a team, an employee engagement survey can be revelatory, enabling leaders to pinpoint teams that are struggling, so they can marshal more support.

 “It may be challenging to gauge morale when many workers are still working from home,’ notes Andrew Challenger, in the same article cited above.
 “Distributing a survey to keep your finger on the pulse of morale and engagement can give employers valuable insight into how their teams are feeling.”

-Helping employees cope with change to improve morale
+Helping employees cope with change to improve morale at work

 There’s a common thread connecting all these issues, however, and that is change.